-The final of Le village préféré des français (France’s favourite village) will be screened in the summer, but now the 14 finalists have been revealed and voting has begun.
+The final of Le village préféré des français (France’s favourite village) was screened earlier in the summer, but we reckon that each of the 14 finalists are well worth a visit.

 1 Hérisson – Auvergne-Rhône-Alpes

 Its name means hedgehog in French, but locals say there will be no spiky welcome for people who come to see the many historic treasures of this village, from the remains of the 10th century castle overlooking the village to its Roman remains and village houses dating from the 13th century.

 The village is situated deep in the Auvergne-Rhône-Alpes region in eastern France, which is less well known for tourists but well worth a visit to explore its stunning scenery and many excellent cheeses.

 This medieval village is generally agreed to be one of France’s prettiest, with its limestone houses huddling beneath a 12th century castle.